 Bameih (Ba-miye) are Persian doughnuts that are deep fried and soaked in saffron and rose flavored sugar syrup.
 Oh they are amazing, when i made them i was in a doubt whether they will sell at home, but they vanished.
 The name Bamieh means okra, this comes from the look of it, as the deep fried dessert looks like a cut okra.

 One of my hubby's colleague is from Iran, though i couldn't pack and send her some of these delights i asked my hubby to ask her about it.
 She said they make these bamieh during Ramadan time.
 But you don't have to wait for any particular occasion to make these cuties.

 Source : Little Ferraro Kitchen

 For the dough

 1 Cup flour

-1 tbsp Egg replacement powder(Ener-gy) mixed with 1/4 Cup water (2 Eggs)
+1 tablespoon Egg replacement powder(Ener-gy) mixed with ¼ Cup water (2 Eggs)